mjc/par2rs/docs/BENCHMARK_RESULTS.md

 # Benchmark Results Summary

-**⚠️ PERFORMANCE REGRESSION ALERT:** These results (November 2025) show **significantly degraded performance** compared to previous benchmarks (October 2025) which demonstrated 2-200× speedups.
+⚠️ **Performance Regression Note:** These results (November 2025) show degraded performance compared to previous benchmarks (October 2025) which demonstrated 2-200× speedups.
 The current implementation maintains correctness and par2cmdline compatibility but has lost most of its performance advantages on Linux x86_64.
-This regression is **under active investigation**.
+This regression is under investigation.

 Comprehensive end-to-end benchmarking results showing par2rs performance compared to par2cmdline across different platforms.